junxit/us-congress-bills-115/metadata.md

 - 2017-01-04 — Placed on the House Calendar, Calendar No. 1.
 - 2017-01-04 — The House Committee on Rules reported an original measure, H. Rept.
 115-1, by Mr. Collins (GA).
 - 2017-01-04 — The House Committee on Rules reported an original measure, H. Rept.
 115-1, by Mr. Collins (GA).
+- 2017-01-05 — Considered as privileged matter. (consideration: CR H113-124)
+- 2017-01-05 — DEBATE - The House proceeded with one hour of debate on H. Res.
+22.
+- 2017-01-05 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-01-05 — On agreeing to the resolution Agreed to by recorded vote: 231 - 187 (Roll no. 10). (text: CR H113)
+- 2017-01-05 — On ordering the previous question Agreed to by the Yeas and Nays: 235 - 188 (Roll no. 9). (consideration: CR H122-123)
+- 2017-01-05 — Passed/agreed to in House: On agreeing to the resolution Agreed to by recorded vote: 231 - 187 (Roll no. 10).(text: CR H113)